THE PACKING SHED HOUSE:

 - An entry room which housed a refrigerator, a slow combustion stove, a kitchen table with several chairs around it and my bed, more settee than bed

-The converted banana packing shed was constructed as a timber frame. covered on the outside with greyed, unpainted, and overlapped weatherboards.
+The converted banana packing shed was constructed as a timber-framed building, covered on the outside with greyed, unpainted, and overlapped weatherboards.
 Inside it had cream- painted tar – paper nailed to the walls frames.
 The roof was grey galvanised tin roof in typical packing shed construction.
 The timber frame was raised up about a metre or so off the ground on wooden stumps.
 At the front was a sloped metre wide timber ramp landing leading to the front door.

-- Water for drinking was obtained by walking down the hill about 100 metres down to the creek and getting a square kerosene bucket of water ….
+- Water for drinking was obtained by walking down the hill about 100 metres to the creek and getting a square kerosene bucket of water ….
 A really laborious chore of bringing the water from the creek. …..
 Then leaving it on the ramp landing to the front door.
-Osman’s (Dad’s relations) came to stay from New Zealand … Lorna was Dad’s twin sister …… Linda who would have only been about four years old was constantly dipping her feet in the bucket to wash her feet each time she came inside …… everyone getting frustrated with her behaviour.
+Osman’s (Dad’s relations) came to stay from New Zealand … Lorna was Dad’s twin sister …… Linda who would have only been about four years old was constantly dipping her feet in the bucket to wash her feet each time she came inside …… everyone was getting frustrated with her behaviour.

 - Cooking was done on a slow combustion stove set in a galvanised iron recess ….. ironing was done with a shellite iron with blue flames emerging from round the iron ….
 Shellite was like methylated spirits ….
 The burning kept the base hot ….
 Refrigeration was by a Coleman Refrigerator where cold was created in the fridge by a rising column of heated air going up a small flue at the back of the fridge … the heated air column was created by a perpetually burning kerosene wick at the base of the flue …… a metal kerosene reservoir had to be filled periodically to keep the flame burning ….
-The radio was a valve radio run on as pack of batteries cemented together by bitumen which ran out occasionally.
+The radio was a valve radio run on a pack of batteries cemented together by bitumen which ran out occasionally.

 - An outdoor timber toilet above the house with a cream painted toilet seat over a small drum bucket.